Prodyut Bora: National Convener, IT Cell (2007–09)

-State General Secretary (2010-12)
+State General Secretary (2010–12)

 In January 2010, Bora moved to Assam to take charge as State General Secretary of BJP's Assam unit.
 In the 2011 elections to the state legislature, he was pitted by his party to stand against Himanta Biswa Sarma, two-time legislator and minister, in the Jalukbari assembly constituency.
-Although he lost, Prodyut more than quadrupled his party's vote share.
+Although he lost, Bora more than quadrupled his party's vote share.

-National Executive Member (2013-15)
+National Executive Member (2013–15)

 In April 2013, Bora was appointed a member of BJP National Executive Committee (NEC).

+Split with BJP (2015)

+In 2015, Bora split with the BJP and founded his own political party, the Liberal Democratic Party.
+He stated he quit the BJP due to disagreeing with the prime ministerial candidacy of Narendra Modi.